 Step 1: Open the drive where Windows 10 is installed.
-If Windows 10 is installed on “C” drive, open up the same.
+If Windows 10 is installed on the “C” drive, open up the same.

 Step 2: Open up Program Files and Program Files (x86) folders one after another and look for the folder containing the program that you want to create a desktop shortcut to.
-In most cases, the folder will have a label of the program or label of the company/developer behind the program.
+In most cases, the folder will have a label of the application or label of the company/developer behind the program.

 NOTE: Program Files (x86) folder appears only in the x64 type of Windows.
 If you’re on x86 Windows 10, all programs must be under Program Files unless you changed the default installation directory or moved a program to another drive.

-Step 3: Look for the executable (.exe file) of the program, right-click on it, click Send to, and then click Desktop (create shortcut) to create a shortcut of the program on desktop.
+Step 3: Look for the executable (.exe file) of the program, right-click on it, click Send to, and then click Desktop (create shortcut) to create a shortcut of the program on the desktop.

 Desktop shortcuts to programs can also be created using the New Shortcut wizard, but we are not discussing it here as it’s more complicated than the methods mentioned above.